DavidBert/AIF/docs/project/project.md

 An easy way to run both the web app and the REST API in a single  container would consist to create a bash script that runs both the web app and the API service.
 This is not the best practice, but it might be easier for you to do so.
 Thus you can start with this solution and then try to run the web app and the annoy index in two different containers.

-Here is an example of a bash script that runs both the web app and the annoy index:
+Here is an example of a bash script that runs both the web app and the rest API:
 ```bash
 #!/bin/bash
 python python api.py &  gradio_app.py